bokulich-lab/q2-amrfinderplus/README.md

 ## Functionality
 This QIIME 2 plugin contains actions used to annotate protein sequences MAGs and contigs with antimicrobial resistance genes.
-The underlying tool is [AMRFinderPlus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/), for details on the implementation and usage, please refer to the [documentation](https://github.com/ncbi/amr/wiki)).
-Checkout the [wiki](https://github.com/bokulich-lab/q2-amrfinderplus/wiki) for usage examples.
+The underlying tool used is [AMRFinderPlus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/), for details on the package, please refer to the [AMRFinderPlus documentation](https://github.com/ncbi/amr/wiki)).
+Checkout the [wiki](https://github.com/bokulich-lab/q2-amrfinderplus/wiki) for usage examples of _q2-amrfinderplus_.

 | Action                 | Description                                                                                |
 |------------------------|--------------------------------------------------------------------------------------------|